-As previously noted, the funding for all phases of this project will be extensive and thus far, elusive.
+As previously noted, the funding for all phases of this project will be extensive and while Phase 1 has been secured, funds for Phases 2 and 3 remain elusive.
 While municipal funding support for any phase of this project is unlikely, the Town, through the office of the Director of Community and Economic Development, could continue to seek grant funds from sources such as:

 - 1. EEA Planning Technical Assistance Grants - 2.
 MRPC District Local Technical Assistance Grants - 3.
 MassDevelopment Real Estate Technical Assistance Grants - 4.
 MassDevelopment Commonwealth Places 50-50 Match - 5.
 Town of Harvard CPIC - 6.
-Crowd Funding (ioby, GoFundMe, Patronicity)

-- 7. Private Trust Funding and Other Private Capital Funding - 8.
+Crowd Funding (ioby, GoFundMe, Patronicity) - 7.
+Private Trust Funding and Other Private Capital Funding - 8.
 Private Foundation Funds (Ford Foundation, Kresge Foundation, Levitt Foundation) - 9.
 National Association of Realtors Smart Growth Grants - 10.
 USDA Rural Jobs and Innovation Accelerator Challenge - 11.
 Funders' Network for Smart Growth and Livable Communities

 The most inefficient way to approach it in this way would be to separately communicate with each agency and apply for as many as show eligibility.
 A more coordinated approach would begin a dialogue with agencies that were interested in a team process where the appropriate grants could be assembled matching the task and need to the source.
-Another method could be to have the Town establish a development authority, with non-profit status, that could control the process, accept all forms of funding, acquire and own property, and coordinate with entities related to public utilities, infrastructure, and other aspects of corridor planning and development.
+Another method could be to have the Town establish a development authority, with non-profit status, that could control the process, accept all forms of funding, acquire and own property, and coordinate with entities related to public utilities, infrastructure, and other aspects of district planning and development.